 Applesauce might be my kids favorite snack!
 We always have applesauce in the house and I love that it adds a natural sweetness and moist texture to baked treats for kids.

-We love how moist applesauce makes baked goods from our Cinnamon Applesauce Cake to Pumpkin & Applesauce Muffins.
+We love how moist applesauce makes baked goods from our to Pumpkin & Applesauce Muffins.

-My mother-in-law works in the kitchen at their school and she shared this recipe with me.
-This is one of the best school cafeteria recipes that kids always look forward to.
+Originally from the school lunch menu, my mother-in-law works in the kitchen at their school and shared this recipe with me.

 Another old fashioned recipe that our family enjoys snacking on is our Peanut Butter Bread.